4yt4c4yd1n/coverME/README.md

 6. Go to about:debugging#/runtime/this-firefox, click on 'Load Temporary Addon' and select any file in extension folder
 7. A cover letter should be generated when you click on the extension icon.

-Pdf generation may fail due to ChatGPT hallucinating.
-Resetting the server and retrying is recommended.
+Pdf generation may fail due to ChatGPT hallucinating/not following directives.
+Retrying until desired result is recommended.